johannschopplich/kirby-vue3-starterkit/README.md

 Vite is used in combination with [backend integration](https://vitejs.dev/guide/backend-integration.html) and only serves frontend assets, not the whole app.
 Thus, `http://localhost:3000` won't be accessible.

 The backend is served by the PHP built-in web server on `http://127.0.0.1:8080` by default, but you can adapt the location in your `.env` file.

-> During development a `.lock` file will be generated inside the `src` folder to let the backend now which mode the app runs in: development or production.
-This file is deletetd when running the build command.

 ### Production